 Keep your quesadilla slices small and easy to carry around on a plate.
 Serve them with a French oak-aged, buttery glass of Chardonnay, which will complement the cheese in your hors d’oeuvre.
 Pick a bottle with a fuller body—great for poultry.
-Put these little bites out with sour cream and guacamole.
+Put these little bites out with sour cream and guacamole on small serving boards.

 Brie + Brut Champagne

 The acidity in sparkling wines make them ideal for mild creamy cheeses like Brie, and there’s nothing more classic than this pairing.
 The crisp and light fruity quality of the Champagne helps cut through the gooey fat of the cheese.
 It’s the perfect brunch or dinner appetizer.
 You can also try a chilled Prosecco or any sparkling wine that you prefer.

 What holiday party is complete without smoked salmon?
 Pair with a wine on the dry side with a lower alcohol content, so it does not overwhelm the fish and cream cheese.
 If you’re a fan of bubbly, a Cremant or a Champagne is wonderful too.